jing3387/lang0/README.md

 * `cons`: to create new structures ✓
 * `nth`: index into a structure ✓
 * `arity`: get the number of elements in a structure ✓
-* `cast`: access a union in terms of one of its members
+* `cast`: type-safe casting of a union to one of its member types
 * `quote`: to create literal data
 * `atom`: predicate for atoms, because `n` isn't defined on atoms